osrf/gazebo_design/undo/undo.md

       required string description = 2;
     }

-On the server side, a `physics::UserCmdManager` class will subscribe to `UserCmd` messages.
+A `physics::UserCmdManager` class will subscribe to `UserCmd` messages.
 It will keep two lists of `UserCmd` objects: one for undo, another for redo.

-When the server receives a new command message, it creates a `UserCmd` object and appends it to the end of the `undoUserCmds` vector.
+When the manager receives a new command message, it creates a `UserCmd` object and appends it to the end of the `undoUserCmds` vector.

     /// \brief Callback when a UserCmd message is received.